 Sharing the ICO’s proposals with the Council

-Working with HVM, Ada and the Information Commissioner’s Office (ICO) reconvened 30 members of the Council in a series of three online workshops in November 2022, totalling over five hours of facilitated discussion and deliberation.
+Working with Hopkins Van Mil, the Ada Lovelace Institute and the ICO reconvened 30 members of the Council in a series of three online workshops in November 2022, totalling over five hours of facilitated discussion and deliberation.

 The aim of these workshops was to gather the views of informed members of the public on the steps the ICO should take to regulate biometric technologies.
 To help us achieve this aim, Ada and the ICO jointly developed four research questions:

 - What are the Council members’ perceptions of biometric technologies, and how have these developed since the last workshops they attended?

 - What do members of the Citizens’ Biometrics Council think about the ICO’s proposals and how they respond to issues relating to the governance and regulation of biometrics?